 This article originally appeared on VICE Greece

-On the 22nd of March, Europe woke up to the tragic news of yet another terrorist attack, which left 34 people dead, at least 198 injured and a country in shock.
-At around 08:00, two explosions ripped through Brussels International Airport and, shortly after, another bomb hit the Maalbeek Metro station – just a few hundred metres from the European Commission and EU Council buildings.
+On March 22, Europe woke up to the tragic news of yet another terrorist attack, which left 34 people dead, at least 198 injured, and a country in shock.
+At around 8 AM, two explosions ripped through Brussels International Airport and, shortly after, another bomb hit the Maalbeek Metro station—just a few hundred feet from the European Commission and EU Council buildings.
 A few hours later, the Islamic State claimed responsibility for the attacks through a statement issued in Arabic and French.

-According to the latest numbers made public by the Greek government, more than 47,500 refugees and immigrants are currently trapped in Greece, while some 10,500 are still in Idomeni – the Greek-FYROM buffer zone.
-Once I heard about the attacks in Brussels, I begun to wonder how that would affect European policy and opinion on refugees.
+According to the latest numbers made public by the Greek government, more than 47,500 refugees and immigrants are currently trapped in Greece, while some 10,500 are still in Idomeni—the Greek-FYROM buffer zone.
+Once I heard about the attacks in Brussels, I began to wonder how that would affect European policy and opinion on refugees.
 So I spoke to a few refugees and immigrants in Athens after Europe's border closures to find out how they feel about the attacks at the heart of Europe.

 Khaled Chouail, 28, teacher from Algeria